Sharp Brains: Brain Fitness and Cognitive Health News

 - “Of course, most kids have fears without having a full-blown anxiety disorder.
 And some anxiety is healthy: It makes sense, for example, to be a little nervous before a big test.
 Doctors and psychologists do caution that the increased focus on childhood anxiety could lead to an overdiagnosis of the problem.
 What makes anxiety a true illness is when it interferes with normal functioning or causes serious emotional and physical distress.”

-- “But the use of antidepressants in children has come under fire because Read the rest of this entry »
+- “But the use of antidepressants in children has come under fire because [Read more…] about The Future of Computer-assisted Cognitive Behavioral Therapy

 Obesity Crisis or Cognitive Crisis?